 Shared Insurance Data Leads

 SmartFinancial's competitors generally share one insurance lead with about five agents.
-SmartFinancial usually shares an insurance lead with three or four.
+SmartFinancial usually shares an auto insurance lead with three.
 With this said, your agency still has to jump on shared internet leads as soon as you can after they come to your email inbox and/or text message.
 Not only are there a couple of other agents competing with you, there's also the possibility that the active shopper has also given their information to another insurance comparison website.

 The takeaway here is this: Always act with urgency when it comes to every single prospect.
 The faster you are to respond, the more likely you'll get the prospect's business.
 The longer you wait to make contact, the less valuable the insurance lead.
 With that said, no lead is without value, even if they sign up for insurance elsewhere.